Nazi salute: Origins and adoption

-The extended arm saluting gesture is believed to be based on an ancient Roman custom, but no known Roman work of art depicts it, nor does any extant Roman text describe it.
-Jacques-Louis David's 1784 painting Oath of the Horatii displayed a raised arm salutatory gesture in an ancient Roman setting.Winkler (2009) pp. 42–44 The gesture and its identification with ancient Rome was advanced in other French neoclassic art.
+The extended arm saluting gesture was alleged to be based on an ancient Roman custom, but no known Roman work of art depicts it, nor does any extant Roman text describe it.
+Historians have instead determined that the gesture originated from Jacques-Louis David's 1784 painting Oath of the Horatii, which displayed a raised arm salutatory gesture in an ancient Roman setting.Winkler (2009) pp. 42–44 The gesture and its identification with ancient Rome was advanced in other French neoclassic art.

-In 1892, Francis Bellamy introduced the American Pledge of Allegiance, which was to be accompanied by a visually similar saluting gesture, referred to as the Bellamy salute.Because of the resemblance between the American Bellamy salute and the Nazi salute, it was replaced in 1942 by a hand-over-the-heart gesture to be used by civilians during the Pledge of Allegiance and the national anthem.
-See: A raised arm gesture was then used in the 1899 American stage production of Ben-Hur, and its 1907 film adaptation.
+In 1892, Francis Bellamy introduced the United States Pledge of Allegiance to the country and its national flag, which was to be accompanied by a visually similar salute.
+Following the introduction of the Nazi salute, the salute was replaced in 1942 by a hand-over-the-heart gesture to be used by civilians during the Pledge of Allegiance and the national anthem.
+A raised arm gesture was then used in the 1899 American stage production of Ben-Hur, and its 1907 film adaptation.
 The gesture was further elaborated upon in several early Italian films.
 Of special note was the 1914 silent film Cabiria, whose screenplay had contributions from the Italian ultra-nationalist Gabriele d'Annunzio, arguably a forerunner of Italian Fascism.
 In 1919, when he led the occupation of Fiume, d'Annunzio used the style of salute depicted in the film as a neo-Imperialist ritual and the Italian Fascist Party quickly adopted it.